tlienart/tlienart.github.io/src/index.md

 # Welcome

-On this website, you will mainly find some notes on topics in computer science and machine learning (CS/ML) and some in applied maths.
+On this website, you will mainly find some notes on topics in computer science, machine learning (CS/ML) and applied maths in general.
 These are mostly things I write to keep track of results I find useful or nice.
 I also really like the Julia programming language and keep some notes on that too.